Stu67nt/TerminalVideoPlayer/README.md

 | Reverse Colourmap | 'y'/'n' | This setting lets you reverse the colourmap <br> where more full characters like "@" and "$" are <br> moved to the back, and empty characters like " " <br> and "." are moved to the front.
 Recommend to <br> not reverse on light coloured ones.|

 ### Changing Resolution
+<h4>THIS IS THE MOST IMPORTANT PART, AS OTHERWISE THE OUTPUT MIGHT LOOK SHIT.</h4>

 To change the video resolution quickly, you need to zoom out/in in the terminal and/or change the font size.
 To zoom in or out quickly in the Windows terminal, hold CTRL+Scroll.
 You need to adjust this before decoding the video.
 The program will warn you to adjust your resolution before continuing.